jasonpincin/concurrent-queue/README.md

 * `item` - The queued item that is being processed

+### queue.rejected(func)

+`rejected` is an eventuate.
+Register a function to be executed when an item is rejected from the queue.
+This can happen, for example, when maxSize is exceeded.
+The function will be passed an object with the following properties:

+* `item` - The item that was rejected from the queue
+* `err` - An error containing the reason for rejection

 ### queue.processingStarted(func)

 `processingStarted` is an eventuate.
 Register a function to be executed once an item has transitioned from `pending` to `processing`.
 The function will be passed an object with the following properties: